woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway.md

 When a process is terminated, an optional `terminate/2` [callback](https://hexdocs.pm/elixir/GenServer.html#c:terminate/2) can be declared to perform any cleanup before the process is actually terminated.
 This is useful if we have any lingering operations that should be completed before we terminate the process.

 [Supervisors](https://hexdocs.pm/elixir/Supervisor.html) can start a list of child processes and is responsible for managing the restart strategy of each child.
-This can be done by linking the child process to the supervisor process.
 The interaction between a supervisor and `terminate` is rather interesting.
 When a child is terminated, it is restarted accordingly.
 When a supervisor terminates, all of its children will also be terminated.
 If a child process traps exits, the `terminate` callback is called.
-If not, it will simply not receive any "notifications" and terminate immediately.
+If not, it will simply terminate immediately without calling the callback.
 More information about how supervisor interact with shutdowns can be found in the official [documentation](https://hexdocs.pm/elixir/Supervisor.html#module-start-and-shutdown).

 ### Back to our regularly scheduled deep dive...

-With the basic idea of exit trapping and process termination down, we can actually very easily understand how graceful shutdowns in Broadway works.
+With a basic understanding of exit trapping and process termination, we can actually understand how graceful shutdowns in Broadway works.

 When the main process or the pipeline supervisor process is terminated, the main process — which traps exit signals — will invoke its `terminate` callback which will trap the exit signal of the `Terminator` process and terminate our pipeline supervisor.
-As this `Terminator` process is a child of the pipeline supervisor, it will receive the notification that its supervisor is terminating and invoke its implementation of `terminate`.
+As this `Terminator` process is a child of the pipeline supervisor, it will invoke its implementation of `terminate`.

 ```elixir
 @impl true